 Makita Heat Gun Cons

-- More attachments needed.
+- More attachments are needed.
 Like many reviewed here, there are just not enough attachments supplied and must be purchased separately

 - 1-year limited warranty

 Makita is a brand you pay for quality, but also at a quality price.
 It was a little rich for standard features, but it was built to take a hit by the looks of lit.
-For tradesman use, this is the one to get as it quality built to take a beating.
+For tradesman use, this is the one to get as its quality is built to take a beating.
 Makita makes excellent tools.

 It has very low vibration and it didn’t sound like a turbojet taking off, so this heat gun would be ideal for indoor jobs.
 After using it for 20 minutes of striping paint, I felt I could keep going all day long balance was great.